• Skip to primary navigation

 4. Let it go

 Don’t dwell on every single word.
-Just do the best job you can and send that query.
+Do the best job you can and send that query.
 I’ve made mistakes in my queries and they still led to assignments.
 Your content, the idea, is the most important part of your pitch.
 If you have that right, most of the rest is forgivable.
 Writers focus too much on writing that perfect first sentence and not enough on whether their idea is even a fit for the publication they’re pitching.

 5. Make a list of other markets